levivoelz/levivoelz.github.io/skills-list.md

 nofollow: true
 color: "#FDD78C"
 ---
 The first number is skill level.
 Some items are trivial but I figured I'd include them anyway.
 The second number is my desire to use.
 All based on scale of 1-10, 1 being don't know or don't care, and 10 being expert (level) or in love with it (desire).
-I know this page sucks, but who really comes here?
+I know this UX sucks, but who really comes here?
 Ordered by skill level.

 Trello 10 8<br />